• Help & Advice

 Medical help

-If you are experiencing severe or persistent/frequent pain when having sex, or painful sex is negatively affecting how you feel, you should seek help from a medical professional.
+You know your body best and know what’s normal so if you are experiencing pain when having sex you should seek help from a medical professional.
 They can test and treat for infections, help soreness and tearing heal, and help you to find and access any further support required.
-Find a local clinic.
+Try to keep a record and make a note of any triggers that can help when you go to your appointment.

-Remember: medical professionals are used to supporting people with looking after all parts of their bodies.
 Whilst it can feel awkward or embarrassing seeking help for pain or concerns with your vagina, vulva, penis or testicles, it’s really important that you don’t avoid speaking to someone if something is wrong.
 Healthcare professionals are there to help, not to judge, and chances are it’s something they will have seen lots of times before.
+You can ask for a female doctor or nurse to make you feel more comfortable or you could ask to bring someone with you.

 Here are some other practical tips for when you’re worried about pain: